MohamedFarouk94/antixo/README.md

 ## What's in the box

 - **C++ solver** - minimax with alpha-beta pruning (fast enough)
-- **Python GUI** - pretty Tkinter interface with hover effects
+- **Python GUI** - pretty cool Tkinter interface
 - **Both modes** - toggle between regular and anti at runtime
 - **Live scores** - see which moves are good/bad in real-time

 ## GUI Features

 - Hover over squares to preview your move
-- Scores show up in each empty cell (faded so they're not annoying)
+- Scores show up in each empty cell
 - When someone wins/loses, the three squares light up
   - Green in regular mode (yay!)
   - Red in anti mode (oops!)